Stand and Plant your garden seeds

 "your product worked great I plant 1/2 an acre in about 2 hours it would have taken us days to plant all of it by hand."

-"Your Jab Planter really saved my garden this year.
+"Your Seed Planter really saved my garden this year.
 On April 22nd and again on April 25 I had major back surgery, which meant no BLT (bending, lifting or twisting).
-Since I was unable to bend over to plant bean seeds, cucumber seeds and corn seeds your Jab Planter really came in handy.
+Since I was unable to bend over to plant bean seeds, cucumber seeds and corn seeds your hand planter really came in handy.
 It is now mid June and everything is growing well."

 Our automatic seeder has two halves: the seed dispensing half, and the fertilizer dispensing half.
 Both feature a metal "beak" or tip that is pressed into the soil and then opens as the beaks are retracted to deposit the seed or fertilizer under the soil.
 The unit is spring-loaded - so you push it down into the soil, but the springs lift it back up and out of the soil.